Barley, Beetroot and Feta Salad is flavoursome and satisfying as a side dish or on its own as a complete meal.

 My husband often requests Barley, Beetroot and Feta Salad for dinner the night before a marathon event or hard training, as he notices the difference it makes to his endurance.
 Beetroot is thought to increase blood flow and strengthen muscle contraction.

 Whether or not this is the case for my husband, I’m happy to oblige his requests.
-As this is a moreish salad that can be enjoyed on its own or alongside a protein, such as tempeh, fish or chicken.
+This is a moreish salad that can be enjoyed on its own or alongside a protein, such as tempeh, fish or chicken.

 Barley, Beetroot and Feta Salad